Purchase Order on Vendor Central

 Is It Important?

 EDI (electronic data interchange) is a technical exchange of data between the vendor and Amazon that is electronically transfigured, and it relates to processing the purchase orders and invoices one receives on vendor central.
 EDI documents consist of the following documents: Purchase Order, PO Confirmation Receipt, Advance Ship Notice, Invoice & 128 Label.
-You can either hire Amazon virtual assistants to manage your purchase orders on vendor central, or you can integrate EDI using reliable network services.
+You can either hire Amazon Human resources to manage your purchase orders on vendor central, or you can integrate EDI using reliable network services.
 Whether you’re a first/second or third party seller, it is important to streamline certain processes for quick shipment & delivery to Amazon fulfillment centers.
 Your business should include the ability to transmit or receive necessary EDI compliant documents from Amazon vendor central.

 For Vendor central customers, Amazon places chargebacks on items that have not been processed properly, once the POD is generated.
 It is very important you understand how chargeback works, to avoid loss of time and money, especially once the PO is received.
 Each Amazon chargeback is unique and there are two categories for this: Shipping and Packaging